A market study of major appliancesMARKET STUDY: MARKETING MAJOR APPLIANCES

-The clever play of LG and Life’s Good is also only abut the manufacturer.
+The clever play of LG and Life’s Good is also only about the manufacturer.
 If noticed, the line overly clever and, therefore, lacking any believability.

 LG Twin Wash Commercial

-GE attempts making GE Artistry cool, cheap and chic.
+GE attempts to make GE Artistry cool, cheap and chic.

 This is a good example of an appliance brand understanding its consumer.
 There are many consumers who are just starting out.
 Buying their first major appliances, these consumers are drawn to a brand that enables them to buy style without breaking the bank.